 The Plan is required to be updated periodically until all accessibility barriers are removed.

 Seminole County has implemented the first four steps of the Plan.

 Sanford, FL 32771

-This ADA Transition Plan is required from the Public Works Department to cover all facilities under their control within County rights-of-way associated with transportation activities.
+This ADA Transition Plan for Public Rights-of-Way is required from the Public Works Department to cover all facilities under their control within County rights-of-way associated with transportation activities.

 The focus of this Plan is solely on Department managed pedestrian facilities in public rights-of-way.
-This typically includes sidewalks, pedestrian paths, curb ramps, street crossings, driveway crossings, crosswalks, median crossings, public transit stops, and pedestrian activated signal systems.
+This typically includes sidewalks, pedestrian paths, curb ramps, street crossings, driveway crossings, crosswalks, median crossings, and pedestrian activated signal systems.
 The accessibility of pedestrian facilities in the public right-of-way is only one aspect for providing equal access to state government programs, services, and activities – but it is an aspect that affects many citizens in their daily activities.

 The Seminole County Public Works ADA Transition Plan for Public Rights-of-Way is in final draft form and is available for review and comments.

 Comments may be provided to the ADA ROW Program Coordinator by:

 Seminole County Engineering Division